Back to blog

 What is timeboxing, and why is it used?

-Before we delve into the nitty-gritty, let’s take a quick look at where timeboxing comes from.
+Before we get into the nitty-gritty, let’s take a quick look at where timeboxing comes from.

 The concept of timeboxing dates back to the 1980s.
-It was first used in software development to manage the complexities of the development process.
+Introduced by author James Martin, it was first used in software development to manage the complexities of the development process.

-Timeboxing has since evolved and found its way into other industries and disciplines, from project management to personal productivity, and it’s now a favorite office tool.
+It has since evolved and found its way into other industries and disciplines — from project management to personal productivity — and it’s now a favorite time management technique.

 At its core, timeboxing is about allocating a specific amount of time to a particular task and then focusing solely on that task within the given time frame.
 Simple!